 These are widely known to function as nucleophiles.
 In addition, they tend to become nucleophilic reagents when they are negatively charged, such as anions.

 Nucleophilic Substitution Reaction with the Presence of a Leaving Group (L)

 Does the presence of a nucleophilic agent always cause a nucleophilic substitution reaction?
 Of course not.
 In addition to the presence of a nucleophile, there is another condition for a nucleophilic substitution reaction: the presence of a leaving group (L).
-The nucleophilic substitution reaction proceeds because of the presence of a leaving group.
+The presence of the leaving group allows the nucleophilic substitution reaction to proceed.

-Molecules (or atoms) that are easily stabilized by receiving electrons tend to become leaving groups.
-Typical leaving groups include halogens.
+Molecules (or atoms) that are easily stabilized by receiving electrons tend to be the leaving groups.
+Typical leaving groups are halogens.

 - Chlorine (Cl)

 - Iodine (I)

 These tend to be the leaving groups (L).
 With the presence of leaving groups, the reaction proceeds as follows, for example.

 It’s hard to understand with symbols like Nu and L. In an actual synthetic reaction, it looks like the following.

 In this way, the leaving group and the nucleophilic reagent are replaced.
 This is why it is called a substitution reaction.
 Although halogens can function as nucleophiles, they are frequently used as leaving groups.